BB839: Planning and evaluation of biological studies

 - Have basic knowledge of statistics and mathematics

-- Have a Bachelor’s degree in a field with some level or focus of quantitative methods
+- Have a Bachelor’s degree in a field with some level or focus on quantitative methods

 Expected learning outcome

-- formulate scientific questions in biological disciplines, e.g. ecology, physiology, neurobiology, and evolutionary biology, in order to test those questions
+- formulate appropriate scientific questions in biological disciplines, e.g. ecology, physiology, neurobiology, and evolutionary biology.

-- design relevant laboratory or field studies in order to test expectations
+- design appropriate laboratory or field studies in order to address scientific questions.

-- Present quantitatively the results from biological studies, including graphical representation
+- present quantitative the results from biological studies, including graphically.

 See Blackboard for syllabus lists and additional literature references.

 Prerequisites for participating in the exam a)

 As a prerequisites for participating in the exam the student must hand in 80% of the non-graded problem sets.